omilab/G2P/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The Grapheme to phoneme converter tool is a Graphical user interface (GUI) for a script develpoed in The Open Media and Information Lab (OMILab).
-The tool convert a given text to it's grapheme represintation based on the supplied lexicon.
+The Grapheme to phoneme dummy converter tool is a Graphical user interface (GUI) for a script develpoed in The Open Media and Information Lab (OMILab).
+The tool convert a given ortographic text to it's phonemic represintation based on a given lexicon.
+This converter can be used for any Source to Target representations.

 ### Built With
-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * Python 3.6
-* tkinter
+* TKinter
 * PIL